In this post

 b) 4 less than n

-c) plus 12 and minus 4
+c) n plus 12 and minus 4

 d) n plus the unknown value a

-c) For this we get n+12-4 which is the same as n+8.
+.
 This is because, despite not knowing the value of n, we can still simplify the other numbers to reduce the expression.

-d) Here we are adding to unknown values, so the answer is n+a.
-Since the value of and are both unknown, the expression cannot be simplified.
+d) Here we are adding to unknown values, so the answer is .
+Since the value of n and a are both unknown, the expression cannot be simplified.

 So, we now know that when adding and subtracting algebraic values, we cannot simplify any further than the algebra plus or minus a number.
 However, the known numbers, such as the natural numbers, can still be simplified in exactly the same way, they just cannot be combined with any algebraic symbol.